 Sapere and conoscere are a couple of Italian verbs that are often missed or interchanged.
 Many think they can be used indifferently, but it is not the case.
 The meaning of sapere is, in fact, different from the meaning of conoscere.

 Do you know that in English and some other languages there is just one verb meaning to know.

 Instead, in Italian, the verb knowing can be expressed with two different verbs sapere or conoscere.These are used with different meanings and describe a different idea, thus, they are not interchangeable.

-CONOSCERE is used with people, places or things.
-Conoscere means to be familiar or acquainted with a person, a place, a thing, a situation or an event.
-In short, it is not wrong to say that can be followed just by nouns.
-You will never see the verb conoscere followed by another verb (which is likely to happen with sapere).
+Conoscere is used with people, places or things and its meaning is to be familiar or acquainted with a person, a place, a thing, a situation or an event.
+In short, it is possible to say that conoscere is followed just by nouns.
+You will never see conoscere used with another verb (which instead, is likely to happen with sapere).

-Conosco la geografia italiana molto bene.
-(I know Italian geography very well)
+- Conosco la geografia italiana molto bene.
+(I know very well Italian geography)

-SAPERE is also used as modal verb when it is accompanied by an infinitive verb, in this case it is used to stay that we know HOW to do something, that we have an ability or a skill.
+SAPERE is also used as a modal verb when it is accompanied by an infinitive verb.
+In this case, it is used to say that you know HOW to do something, that you have an ability or a skill.

-So parlare molto bene italiano, ma non so cucinare per niente!
+- So parlare molto bene italiano, ma non so cucinare per niente! – I can speak Italian..

 - Sai suonare la chitarra? – Can you play the guitar?